 All parcels will be sold by Auction ID.
 Minimum bids will be as stated per parcel and each raise will be in increments of at least \$100 until the close of the auction on the stated date and time on the Bid4Assets.com website.
-For a more detailed explanation of the bidding process, log on to www.bid4assets.com, click on "How to Participate" in the "Getting Started" section on the right side of the tax sale Storefront.
+A 10% Buyer's Premium (minimum \$100) will be charged Per Parcel (APN number) for properties SOLD on the Website.
+This fee will be paid by the winning bidder and not billed to the County.
+For a more detailed explanation of the bidding process, log on to www.bid4assets.com, click on "How to Buy/Sell" on the right side of the home page, then click on "How to Bid".
 You may also bid by fax if you do not have access to the Internet.
 More information and instructions are available by calling 1-877-427-7387.